Dong Po Rou Recipe (Chinese Braised Pork Belly) – Authentic & Melt-In-Your-Mouth

-Dong Po Rou (東坡肉) is one of those Chinese dishes that feels like a warm hug in food form.
-Originating from the Jiangsu and Zhejiang provinces, this pork belly dish—with its five luxurious layers of meat and fat—was first popularized by Su Dong Po, the beloved poet and foodie from the Song dynasty.
+Dong Po Rou (東坡肉) is one of those Chinese recipes that feels like a warm hug in food form.
+Originating from the Jiangsu and Zhejiang provinces, this pork belly dish with its five luxurious layers of meat and fat was first popularized by Su Dong Po, the beloved poet and foodie from the Song dynasty.
 The meat is braised low and slow in soy sauce, Shaoxing wine, and aromatic spices until every layer turns meltingly tender.

-Unlike the crackling crunch of crispy roast pork belly or the glossy sweet char siu, Dong Po Rou is all about quiet elegance.
-Its rich, savory-sweet sauce soaks deep into the pork, making it the kind of dish you savor with a simple bowl of rice or fluffy mantou buns.
+Unlike the crackling crunch of crispy roast pork belly, the glossy sweet char siu or the simpler home-style style of hong shao rou, , Dong Po Rou is all about quiet elegance.
+Its rich, savory-sweet sauce soaks deep into the pork, making it the kind of dish you savor with a simple bowl of rice or fluffy mantou buns, very similar to the comforting style of braised pork shank.

 Even compared to the smoky pork jerky, Dong Po Rou is comfort food on a whole different level.
 Together, these dishes will complete your family dinner in a different way.